MultiX-Amsterdam/data-science-book-uva/syllabus.md

 > - The final exam and the resit will be more difficult than (or at least as difficult as) the mid-term exam since you have more time to study the materials.
 The resit will be at least as difficult as the final exam.

 The base grade for each exam is 1, and there is no minimum grade requirement for each exam.
+The base grade only applies when you attend the exam.
+If you miss the exam, the grade will be 0 for that exam.
 However, according to the [OER rule](https://student.uva.nl/onderwerpen/onderwijs-en-examenregelingen-oer), you need to get at least 5.5 in the final score (i.e., the weighted sum of the scores of the mid-term and final exams) to pass the course.
 After each exam, the teaching team will grade the exam and release the grades as soon as possible.
 After the grade is released, we will announce on Canvas how students can inspect their exam results.